 Over an arched portal reads: ‘The Divine unifies even opposites.’
 Markus Sittikus conceived his pleasure garden, which he had laid out between 1613 and 1616, according to this principle.
 Light and dark, ﬁre and water, lively and quiet – contrasts everywhere.
 In 400 years the grounds underwent the changing fates of history.
 The basic ideas of the Renaissance, however, were always preserved.

 Well hidden in a small forrest on the Hellbrunn Hill, the stone theatre seems to have escaped from a Shakespearean play.
 As far back as in 1617 it was used as a stage for music and theatre performances.

 The Little Month Palace

-According to legend it was constructed in only one month – hence the name: Little Month Palace.
-Today, it houses the Folk Museum, which can be visited with your ticket.
+Legend has it that it was constructed in only one month – hence the name: Little Month Palace.
+Today, it houses the Folklore Museum.
+Admission to the museum is included in the Hellbrunn ticket.

 Activities in the Park A paradise for runners, walkers and kids